niiknow/vestacp/README.md

 - [x] Use incrond to watch /etc/{passwd,shadow,gshadow,group} and sync to /backup/.etc so remember to attach the backup volume if you want to save password across restart.
 - [x] AWS CLI has been installed to simplify your backup lifestyle.
 You just need to setup a cron on VestaCP.
 - [x] Update *index.html* to remove reference to VestaCP from default site for security.
 - [x] **Dovecot/roundcube email, phpmyadmin, phppgadmin, and DNS services** are disabled by default.
 Look at /home/admin/bin/my-startup.sh for instruction on how to re-enable these services.
+Remember to restart your container after updating my-startup.sh.

 ### misc/tested/verified
 - [x] ssh/sftp, nginx, apache2, php7.1+ & v8js